 In the preschool, the student-teacher ratio is 6:1.
 In K-8, the student-teacher ratio is 9:1.
 Because of this, our teachers have the opportunity to truly know and understand each child, allowing them to build lasting relationships and help develop each child’s gifts and abilities fully.

 Applying to MSS is a simple process, and we’re always available to walk you through the steps.
 Go to the Admissions section of our website to learn more.
-If you’d like to speak with someone personally, call us at (201) 653-5548 and ask for Imaani F. Sanders, Director of Admissions.
-Or email [email protected].
+If you’d like to speak with someone personally, call Maya Butler, Admissions Office Manager at 201.839.7436 ([email protected]) or Imaani F. Sanders, Director of Admissions at 201.355.6635 ([email protected].)

 Mustard Seed School has a mission to remove barriers to learning, including financial barriers.
 We have an innovative Sliding Scale Tuition model.
 Sliding Scale Tuition is based on the principle that a family’s financial commitment should be in equitable proportion to its financial resources.
 Sliding Scale Tuition is indexed to your family’s unique financial profile, not solely income.
 Need is assessed by Smart Aid and the Financial Evaluation Committee.
 You can read more here.

 The 2020-21 application deadline is Jan.
-3, 2020.
+7, 2022.
 Applications may still be accepted after the application deadline.
 However, applications that arrive by the deadline receive priority status.
 Late application files will be reviewed on a case by case basis.
-If you’d like to speak with someone personally, call us at (201) 653-5548 and ask for Imaani F. Sanders, Director of Admissions.
+If you’d like to speak with someone personally, please reach out to

 Yes, many of our students speak languages other than English at home.
 We’re particularly aware of the needs of bilingual children.
 Several of our teachers speak additional languages including Spanish, Dutch, Korean, German, Japanese, Polish, and Portuguese.